Advanced driver-assistance system: Ethical issues and current solutions

 The advancement of autonomous driving is accompanied by ethical concerns.
 The earliest moral issue associated with autonomous driving can be dated back to as early as the age of the trolleys.
 The trolley problem is one of the most well-known ethical issues.
 Introduced by English philosopher Philippa Foot in 1967, the trolley problem asks that under a situation which the trolley's brake does not work, and there are five people ahead of the trolley, the driver may go straight, killing the five persons ahead, or turn to the side track killing the one pedestrian, what should the driver do?
 Before the development of autonomous vehicles, the trolley problem remains an ethical dilemma between utilitarianism and deontological ethics.
 However, as the advancement in ADAS proceeds, the trolley problem becomes an issue that needs to be addressed by the programming of self-driving cars.
 The crashes that autonomous vehicles might face could be very similar to those depicted in the trolley problem.
-Although ADAS systems make vehicles generally safer than only human-driven cars, crashes are unavoidable.
-This raises questions such as “whose lives should be prioritized in the event of an inevitable crash?”
-Or “What should be the universal principle for these ‘crash-algorithms’?”
+Although ADAS make vehicles generally safer than only human-driven cars, crashes are unavoidable.
+This raises questions such as "whose lives should be prioritized in the event of an inevitable crash?"
+Or "What should be the universal principle for these 'crash-algorithms'?"

-Many researchers have been working on ways to address the ethical concerns associated with ADAS systems.
+Many researchers have been working on ways to address the ethical concerns associated with ADAS.
 For instance, the artificial intelligence approach allows computers to learn human ethics by feeding them data regarding human actions.
 Such a method is useful when the rules cannot be articulated because the computer can learn and identify the ethical elements on its own without precisely programming whether an action is ethical.
 However, there are limitations to this approach.
 For example, many human actions are done out of self-preservation instincts, which is realistic but not ethical; feeding such data to the computer cannot guarantee that the computer captures the ideal behavior.
 Furthermore, the data fed to an artificial intelligence must be carefully selected to avoid producing undesired outcomes.

 Another notable method is a three-phase approach proposed by Noah J. Goodall.
 This approach first necessitates a system established with the agreement of car manufacturers, transportation engineers, lawyers, and ethicists, and should be set transparently.
 The second phase is letting artificial intelligence learn human ethics while being bound by the system established in phase one.
 Lastly, the system should provide constant feedback that is understandable by humans.

+Ratings

+Consumer Reports

+In October 2023, Consumer Reports rated 17 "active driving assistance systems".
+Their criteria were: